flriancu/patterns-demo/README.md

 ### Preparing the project files

-To easily create a project for Eclipse or any other compatible IDE, copy the files from `tools/ide/eclipse` into the project root (next to this file).
+To easily create a project for Eclipse or any other compatible IDE, copy the files from `tools/ide/eclipse` into the project root (next to this `README` file).
 This will copy the necessary configuration into the project directory.
 Once you have done that, you will be able to import the project into your IDE.
 For example:

 -   for Eclipse: `Import > General > Import Existing Project into Workspace`
 -   for VS Code: `File > Open Folder...`

 ## Running

+Each particular pattern (iterator, observer, etc.) is a self-contained project, with their own `main` function.

 ### Using the solutions